York City's Best Ever XI

 When in full flow, they provided the most wing excitement seen at Bootham Crescent since the glory days of the Happy Wanderers.

 Sadly, their demise has heralded a lean period in City’s history, one is which possibly only James Meredith could be named as a City (left) full back of quality.
 Even then, he failed when on trial with City under Billy McEwan in 2007 and was a free transfer signing by Martin Foyle over 2 years later.
-In his 3 years with City, he was an able incumbent of a problem.
+In his 3 years with City, he was an able incumbent in a problem poistion.
 His time with City ended in the 2012 with our Wembley Double Week.
 Out of contract, he moved to Bradford City and later Millwall whilst gaining full Australian caps.

 I suspect of all the positions in the team, those lucky enough to have seen all the main candidates play would strongly agree on only one position.
 For me that’s enough for PHIL BURROWS to earn his place in the side.
 At right back, I’d slot in ANDY McMILLAN, a popular and long serving stalwart of all the successful 1990s City sides.